Florin Răducioiu: Dinamo București

 Răducioiu, nicknamed Minunea blondă ("The Blonde Wonder"), was born on 17 March 1970 in Bucharest, Romania and began playing junior-level football in 1978 at local club Dinamo where he worked with Iosif Varga.
 Coach Mircea Lucescu gave 16-year old Răducioiu his Divizia A debut on 10 May 1986 in a 2–1 home victory against Politehnica Timișoara.
-His first performance was playing five games and scoring one goal against Kuusysi Lahti in the 1988–89 European Cup Winners' Cup, reaching the quarter-finals where they were eliminated on the away goals rule after 1–1 on aggregate by Sampdoria.
+His first achievement was playing five games and scoring one goal against Kuusysi Lahti in the 1988–89 European Cup Winners' Cup, reaching the quarter-finals where they were eliminated on the away goals rule after 1–1 on aggregate by Sampdoria.

 In the following season, Dinamo won The Double with Răducioiu playing 24 Divizia A games in which he scored 14 goals, including one in a 2–2 draw against rivals Steaua București.
 He also scored a hat-trick in the 6–4 victory against them in the Cupa României final.
-Additionally, he appeared in eight matches in the 1989–90 European Cup Winners' Cup campaign, scoring once against Panathinaikos and three times against Partizan Belgrade, reaching the semi-finals where they were eliminated 2–0 on aggregate by Anderlecht.
+Additionally, he appeared in eight matches in the 1989–90 European Cup Winners' Cup campaign, scoring once against Panathinaikos and three times against Partizan Belgrade, as the team reached the semi-finals where they were eliminated 2–0 on aggregate by Anderlecht.
 In the 85th minute of the second leg in the semi-final against Anderlecht, Răducioiu received a red card after fighting with an opponent and quarreled with the referee, Lucescu giving him a slap for that.
 However, he appreciated the coach, praising him years later after he ended his career:"He was my mentor, teacher, everything!
 Without him, I would never have become a footballer.
 He believed in me and gave me the opportunity to play.
 He showed me what football is all about, but I also learned a lot of other things."